dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 [!code-xaml[WindowsFormsHostingWpfControl#102](~/samples/snippets/csharp/VS_Snippets_Wpf/WindowsFormsHostingWpfControl/CSharp/MyControls/Page1.xaml#102)]

 #### Adding TextBlock and TextBox Elements to the Grid
- You place a [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] element in the grid by setting the element's <xref:System.Windows.Controls.Grid.RowProperty> and <xref:System.Windows.Controls.Grid.ColumnProperty> attributes to the appropriate row and column number.
+ You place a UI element in the grid by setting the element's <xref:System.Windows.Controls.Grid.RowProperty> and <xref:System.Windows.Controls.Grid.ColumnProperty> attributes to the appropriate row and column number.
 Remember that row and column numbering are zero-based.
 You can have an element span multiple columns by setting its <xref:System.Windows.Controls.Grid.ColumnSpanProperty> attribute.
 For more information about <xref:System.Windows.Controls.Grid> elements, see [Create a Grid Element](../controls/how-to-create-a-grid-element.md).

  The following XAML shows the composite control's <xref:System.Windows.Controls.TextBox> and <xref:System.Windows.Controls.TextBlock> elements with their <xref:System.Windows.Controls.Grid.RowProperty> and <xref:System.Windows.Controls.Grid.ColumnProperty> attributes, which are set to place the elements properly in the grid.